thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/security/authentication/basic.md

 * TOC
 {:toc}

-### Authentication Providers

-TBMQ offers two authentication methods: [Basic](#basic-authentication) and [TLS](#tls-authentication).
-If neither method is enabled, clients can connect to the broker and publish/subscribe to topics without any restrictions.
-**Note:** all the clients will be connected as [Device](/docs/mqtt-broker/user-guide/mqtt-client-type/#device-client) client type.
-Creating [Application](/docs/mqtt-broker/user-guide/mqtt-client-type/#application-client) clients will not be possible.

-#### Basic Authentication
+**MQTT Basic Authentication** is a simple and widely supported method that verifies clients using a username and password.
+The client provides these credentials during the MQTT CONNECT request.
+The broker then validates them against the configured authentication provider, which may use a local user database, an external identity service, or custom logic.
+This method is easy to configure and suitable for scenarios where secure credential storage and transmission (e.g., over TLS) can be ensured.

+{% include docs/mqtt-broker/user-guide/ui/authentication-provider-control.md %}

 To enable basic authentication based on a **username, password, and clientId** in your system, follow these steps:

 1. Set the `SECURITY_MQTT_BASIC_ENABLED` environment variable to `true`.
 2. Create MQTT client credentials of type `Basic` using either the [Web UI guide](/docs/mqtt-broker/user-guide/ui/mqtt-client-credentials/) or the [REST API guide](/docs/mqtt-broker/mqtt-client-credentials-management/).
 3. Once the credentials are created, the `credentialsId` field is auto-generated.
 See below for more information.

-##### Credentials Matching
+### Credentials Matching

 The following are the **possible combinations** of `Basic` credentials matchers:
 - **clientId** - checks if the connecting client has specified clientId.